Oneiroi/clustercheck/README.md

 Running the testsuite
 =====================
+There are some basic unittests which can be called via `tox`:

+    tox -epy37

-Currently there are only linter tests available.
+There are also linter tests available.
 Theses can be executed via `tox`:

     tox -epep8